Aventurine: Properties, Facts and Photos

 What is Aventurine?

-Aventurine is a quartz-based rock with minute inclusions of other minerals.
-The inclusions are often described as 'platy' in reference to their plate-like shape.
-They usually have a flaky appearance.
+The inclusions are often described as 'platy' in reference to their plate-like shape, and usually have a flaky appearance.

-A glistening or spangled effect, known as aventurescence, can be seen as light reflects off these minute mineral inclusions.small pile of orange aventurine crystalsFuchsite causes aventurine to become green.
-Hematite, goethite (ger-tight), and lepidolite mica produce shades of pink, purple, orange, red and brown.
+small pile of orange aventurine crystalsAventurine occurs in several colours.
+Inclusions of fuchsite cause aventurine to become green.
+Hematite, goethite, and lepidolite mica produce shades of pink, purple, orange, red, and brown.

 The colour of blue aventurine is believed to come from dumortierite and/or copper.
 Shades of grey and some shades of yellow come from muscovite or ilmenite.

-Aventurine is believed to have been named after the man-made material called goldstone.
+Aventurine is thought to have been named after a man-made material called goldstone.
 Like aventurine, goldstone exhibits aventurescence.

 The more common orange-brown goldstone is produced using colourless glass.
 The stone's colour comes from inclusions of crystallised copper.